 One might notice the similarity between a confidence distribution (or more generally a p-value function) and a posterior distribution and wonder under what circumstances is each one preferable.
 At its essence this is a matter of scientific objectivity (\citeauthor{efron1986} 1986).
 To the Bayesian, probability is axiomatic and measures the experimenter.
-To the frequentist, probability measures the experiment and must be verifiable.
+To the frequentist, probability measures the experiment and must be investigable.
 The Bayesian interpretation of probability as a measure of belief is unfalsifiable.
-Only if there exists a real-life mechanism by which we can sample values of $\theta$ can a probability distribution for $\theta$ be verified.
-In such settings probability statements about $\theta$ would have a purely frequentist interpretation.
+Only if there exists a real-life mechanism by which we can sample values of $\theta$ can a probability distribution for $\theta$ be investigated.
+In such settings, probability statements about $\theta$ would have a purely frequentist interpretation.
 This may be a reason why frequentist inference is ubiquitous in the scientific literature.
-If the prior distribution is chosen in such a way that the posterior is dominated by the likelihood or is proportional to the likelihood, Bayesian belief is more objectively viewed as confidence based on frequency probability of the experiment. \\
+If the prior distribution is chosen in such a way that the posterior is dominated by the likelihood or is proportional to the likelihood, Bayesian belief is more objectively viewed as a crude p-value function. \\

-In short, for those who subscribe to the frequentist interpretation of probability the p-value function summarizes all the probability statements about the experiment one can make.
+In short, for those who subscribe to the frequentist interpretation of probability, the p-value function summarizes all the probability statements about the experiment one can make.
 It is a matter of correct interpretation given the definition of probability and what constitutes a random variable.
 The posterior remains an incredibly useful tool and can be interpreted as an approximate p-value function.